kmf-lab/steady-state-performant/README.md

 - Try adjusting channel sizes and batch sizes to see their effect on throughput.
 - Explore the `steady_state` metrics dashboard for real-time performance insights.
 - Compare with the `minimum` and `standard` lessons to see the impact of each optimization.
+- Experiment with zero-copy mode for ultimate performance, and study the code to understand the tradeoffs and requirements.